jacbart/jaws/README.md

 - [x] delete
 - [x] rollback

+## Bitwarden Secrets

+- [ ] pull
+- [ ] push
+- [ ] list
+- [ ] add
+- [ ] delete
+- [ ] rollback

 # Environment File Manager

 **purpose**: Using a config file, output a var file that can be consumed at runtime.
 Using an integration with aws or gcp's secret manager pull secrets and use them as values for keys set in `whatever.jaws`.
-Using a config file with no important infomation in it can prevent secrets from being leaked or accidentally committed to a repo, it also lets a developer have multiple environments declared in the config i.e. dev, testing, or production.
+Using this instead of a local `.env` can prevent secrets from being leaked or accidentally committed to a repo, it also lets a developer have multiple environments declared in the config i.e. dev, testing, or production.

 ## Input